 - Form all letters correctly

 At the end of Year 1, all children will take part in the statutory Phonics Screening Check to ensure they have mastered the appropriate knowledge.
+More information about the Phonics screening check can be found here.

 Phase 6 provides lessons to consolidate spelling skills and includes less common grapheme/phoneme correspondence.